I think that everyone would agree, that dieting is by far the most difficult component of a fitness routine.

 According to general nutrition labels, an average woman consuming 2000 calories a day should aim to have 50g of protein per day, and an average man consuming 2500 calories a day should have 65g of protein.

-These values are actually quite low, and anyone who performs athletic activities understands the importance of consuming enough protein to fuel their bodies.
+These values are actually quite low, and anyone who performs athletic activities understands the importance of consuming enough protein to fuel their body.

 Ideally, protein should account for 20-40% of your total caloric intake which may be anywhere from 90-200+g of protein per day depending on your body weight and goals.

 High-quality sources of protein include

 If you are plant-based like we are, you can use